-Place the supplied wheel setting jig in your vice.
+Once the glue is set, place jig in your vice.
 Push a pair of wheels onto an axle and push them in from the ends about 6mm.
-Now manoeuvre the complete assembly into the jig as shown, gently moving the wheels in and out until it fits nicely.
+Now manoeuvre the complete assembly into the jig as shown, gently

 Step 3 - Axle boxes